cmdty Scrap Metal Price Index FamilyGet Free Daily Price Report

 Once individual price observations have been normalized into a product type, indexes will only be calculated for products that have 20 or more stated price observations for every working day within the past calendar year.
 Index eligibility to reviewed on Dec 31st each year after market close, and Barchart will then calculate indexes for eligible scrap metals on the next working day.

-The indexes are powered by best-in-class grain prices from the cmdty by Barchart product line.
 Additional prices, including basis values and forward curve information, are available exclusively to subscribers of cmdtyView® - the leading platform for commodity trading – or other data products available through cmdty.

 cmdty Scrap Metal Price Indexes